sash2501/Blog/_posts/2020-01-21-my-first-conference.md

 The day concluded with a workshop on how to make a basic Qt quick application using cmake.
 It was a very helpful session for the open source newbies like me who were attending the conference.

 ## Day Two : 18 January
+Day two started with the same vigour as the previous day.
+Only difference was that I had become familiar with the speakers who were going to give a talk that day.
+The day started with a session on use of qml in kde applications by Shantanu Tushar.
+He showed some interesting ways in which qml can be used to add different ui components in a basic Qt application.
+Arjen Hiemstra then talked about the process of using QtQuick Scene Graph.
+The scene graph is a graphical representation of the Item scene.
+The talk was quite informative and I came to know about of lot of new stuff through it.
+Adriaan de Groot, who is the maintainer for Calamares briefly talked about his work on Calamares and the recent work on translating it to regional languages.
+There has been a lot of focus lately on translating Calamares and making it more accessible for people.
+Subin Siby from Swathanthra Malayalam Computing then talked about KDE in Kerala.
+He talked about how the open source contributions started in the state and his work on translating Calamares in Malayalam using unicode.
+Finally, the day ended with a workshop by Shantanu and Bhushan on using qml to make a qt application.
 ## Day Three : 19 January